-An employee has the right to a paid annual leave of at least four weeks' duration for each calendar year (e.g. when the base for calculation of annual leave shall be the five-day working week counting as 20 working days and when the base for calculation shall be a six-day working week, counting as 24 working days)24.
-The duration of annual leave for a period longer than the minimum period prescribed under the Labour Act and the number of working days calculated in the annual leave of an employee shall be established by a collective agreement, employment rules/by-laws or employment contract.
+An employee is entitled to a paid annual leave of at least four weeks' duration for each calendar year (e.g., when the basis for calculation of annual leave shall be the five-day working week counting as 20 working days, and when the base for calculation shall be a six-day working week, counting as 24 working days)23.
+The duration of annual leave for a period longer than the minimum period prescribed under the Labour Act and the number of working days calculated in the annual leave of an employee shall be established by a collective agreement, employment rules/by-laws or employment agreement.
 Holidays, non-working days and a period of temporary inability to work, confirmed by an authorised physician, established by law, are not included in the duration of annual leave.
 Minors are entitled to a paid annual leave of at least five weeks' duration for each calendar year.

 An employee who is employed for the first time or who has a period of interruption of work between two consecutive employments longer than eight days acquires the right to annual leave after six months of uninterrupted work.
-While on annual leave, the employee has the right to salary remuneration in an amount determined by a collectively bargained agreement, employment rules or employment contract.
+While on annual leave, the employee has the right to salary remuneration in an amount determined by a collectively bargained agreement, employment rules or employment agreement.
 The salary compensation may be no less than the employee's average monthly salary in the preceding three months (also taking into account any other monetary or in-kind benefits, which represent remuneration for work done).

 The annual leave may be accumulated, i.e. transferred from one calendar year to the next, following calendar year.
-However, it is prescribed by the Labour Act that an employee is entitled to carry over the unused portion of annual leave and use it by 30 June of the following calendar year, at the latest (there are special rules for certain situations, e.g. maternity leave).
-Conditions of carrying over are regulated in detail by the Labour Act.
+However, it is prescribed by the Labour Act that an employee is entitled to carry over the unused portion of annual leave and use it by 30 June of the following calendar year, at the latest (there are special rules for certain situations, e.g., maternity leave).
+Conditions of carrying over annual leave are regulated in detail by the Labour Act.
 In general, if an employee does not use up the days he is entitled to, the employee loses that entitlement.
-It is also possible to split the annual leave; however, the general rule is that the employer must enable the employee to use at least two consecutive weeks of annual leave.
+It is also possible to split the annual leave; however, the general rule is that the employer must enable the employee to use at least two consecutive weeks of annual leave in the calendar year for which it exercises that right to annual leave.
 Furthermore, it should be noted that the employer is allowed and obliged to prepare an annual leave schedule by 30 June of the current year, at the latest.